grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 Percy nodded.

-"The tastes of most of the folks who come through here are into something a bit...harder.
+"The tastes of most of the folks who come through here are into something a bit...gamier.
 Here's the big thing, though: she's got just the saddest fuckin' face.
 And she's too shy.
 Even I can't bring meself to bein' comfortable-like pimping her out.
 A pimp has got to have a heart, you know."

 "So you're saying you'll let me hire her off you because she makes you too fucking sad?"